Rote Island Surf Guide

 • Some large resort developments are starting to limit wave access

 Over the past few years the name Rote has come up more and more often in the surf world.
-As word gets around about amazing waves away from the crowds of Bali and Mentawai, it is quickly becoming a favorite location with people from all around the world.
-But what makes surfing in Rote so good?

-Named after G-Land cause of how good a left it is, T-Land is a lot easier to surf and much less heavy than G-Land.
 While the number of surfers is on the rise, T-Land sees significantly fewer crowds than other Indonesian waves like Uluwatu or Desert Point, and it breaks consistently through the peak season, making it an everyday surfer’s paradise.

 Rote Island Has A High Concentration of Quality Rights